blosc2.Storage#

 Parameters:

-• contiguous (bool) – If the chunks are stored contiguously or not.
+• contiguous (bool) – Indicates whether the chunks are stored contiguously.
 Default is True when urlpath is not None; False otherwise.

 • urlpath (str or pathlib.Path, optional) – If the storage is persistent, the name of the file (when contiguous = True) or the directory (if contiguous = False).
 If the storage is in-memory, then this field is None.